-6.3.5.
-Child Restraint System support-leg and support-leg foot requirements

-In this paragraph 6.3.4. and it's subparagraphs, all measurements are given in relation to the ISOFIX attachments a coordinate system.
-The (X, Y, Z) origin of the coordinate system is located centrally between the two ISOFIX attachments and on the centre line of the corresponding ISOFIX anchorage bars system.
+The geometrical requirements in paragraphs 6.3.5.1. to 6.3.5.4. are referenced to a coordinate system, whose origin is located centrally between the two ISOFIX attachments and on the centreline of the corresponding ISOFIX anchorage system.